 Most of the times, a hurried attempt of washing the rug leaves the remnants of washing chemicals on the rug, which causes dirt particles to cling to the fiber again.
 To avoid such unwanted outcomes, we will briefly go through the best procedure to clean your polypropylene rug.
 Make sure that the place where you plan to clean your rug is also clean, and must be a concrete or brick surface.
 The cleaner you keep your synthetic rugs regularly clean, the more.
 You can work away from your rug on a daily or weekly basis with a broom.
 To clean up specific spots with stain, you might use a sponge stain soaked in liquid soap or a scrubbing paper.
 Be careful with that you do not apply too much force to damage the fibers of your rug.

 Rug Clean Ingredients 5 minutes

+If you have washable rugs, all you need is 5 ingredients.
 If you are in a real hurry and wish to ensure a thorough wash away of all the dirt and stains on your rug, you need these ingredients.